 Gov. Wolf Announces New Funding Awarded to Mobile Unit that Will Offer Free Manufacturing Training in Northumberland County

-Harrisburg, PA – Governor Tom Wolf announced new funding for The Improved Milton Experience (TIME) through Pennsylvania’s Manufacturing PA Training-to-Career Program (MTTC) to introduce students in rural locations to manufacturing.
+Governor Tom Wolf announced new funding for The Improved Milton Experience (TIME) through Pennsylvania’s Manufacturing PA Training-to-Career Program (MTTC) to introduce students in rural locations to manufacturing

 “There are many different skills that can prepare a student for a manufacturing career,” said Gov. Wolf.
 “Ensuring students are exposed to these types of skills and career paths is vitally important for Pennsylvania’s future.
 Our economy depends on the manufacturing industry and it is critical that we provide funding to support the industry’s future workforce.”